garethclarkeza/zen-workspace-installer/readme.md

     1. ```C:\<workspace> -> workspace``` (auto-mount, make permanent)
     1. ```C:\Windows\System32\drivers\etc -> win_hosts``` (auto-mount, make permanent)
  - Once this is complete, restart the server in headless mode as you will now only ever access the server via an SSH client, like PuTTY or WinSSHterm.
- - When the server has rebooted, login again via ssh client go back into the installer folder ```cd zen-workspace-installer```
+ - When the server has rebooted, login again via ssh client go back into the installer folder.
- - ```./install.sh```
+ - Run ```cd zen-workspace-installer && ./install.sh```.
  - This will then allow the process to continue where you left off on your installation.
- - Follow the output and prompts
+ - Follow the output and prompts.
- - Well done! :P Your Linux Server with docker support and development environment server is now running
+ - Well done! :P Your Linux Server with docker support and development environment server is now running.
+ - Open your browser, the welcome page should be visible at http://workspace/.

 ### What Now?
 Better documentation and installation workflow.
 Coming soon, readme will soon be updated in the zen-workspace readme file.